 Payments from some retirement plans reduce the amounts of Social Security benefits to which wives are entitled if these plans are funded by jobs not covered by Social Security.
 Certain jobs in government or foreign countries fall in this category.
 For example, wives who receive pensions from certain government jobs will have their Social Security benefits reduced by two-thirds of the monthly pension payment.
 That is, if your pension pays $1,500 per month, $1,000 would be deducted from your Social Security payment.

-Wives Who Qualify for Their Own Social Security Retirement
+Wives and Social Security Retirement

 - Social Security Administration: Retirement Planner: Benefits For Your Family